mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 to what I sketched, time to make it public 😱”.
 It is very easy to fall in a situation where we say to ourselves that a project is still not ready to be shipped.
-There was a moment where Chris made me wear my Product Manager hat, and told me ‘Write down the minimum features you need to make it functional till you deploy it”, this help me prioritise what I really needed, and keep my focus.
+There was a moment where Chris made me wear my Product Manager hat, and told me: "Write down the minimum features you need to make it functional till you deploy it”.
+This help me prioritize what I really needed and keep my focus.

 I got myself a domain at [namecheap](https://www.namecheap.com/) and I used [netlify](https://www.netlify.com/) to deploy it.